 Recently I came across a book which was a recommendation from a senior colleague at work.
 The Object-Oriented Thought Process by Matt Weisfeld.
 Although the first three chapters can seem a bit basic at first glance, they help to remind ourselves and reset in our minds what a true OO approach to a given problem should be.

 Here is the Conclusion for (summary) Chapter 1 – Introduction to OO Concepts:

 Continue reading “The Object-Oriented Thought Process …”

-Nick Adenhart was a man I never met and one who’s profile and image was not readily fresh in my mind.
+Nick Adenhart was a man I had never met and one whose profile and image were not readily fresh in my mind.
 After all, He was a rookie pitcher that attained the 3rd spot in the Angels rotation because of injuries to their top 3 pitchers.
 To be fair to Nick, he did have a pretty good spring training and he did come into the season as the 3rd starter.

 Continue reading “Nick Adenhart – Rest In Peace …”